-Many states have one-party consent laws for recording communications, and in such states only the party taping the conversation needs to know that it is being recorded.
+Many states have one-party consent laws for recording communications, and in such states, only the party taping the conversation needs to know that it is being recorded.
 In these states, a patient might record a physician during an appointment or procedure without obtaining the physician’s permission.
 Such recordings can be used in malpractice cases, such as a case I know of where a physician made disparaging comments during a colonoscopy, before which a patient had started recording the procedure on his phone.
-Consider posting specific policies concerning such recordings, recommending language that prohibits use of recording devices unless specifically permitted by the provider.
+Consider posting specific policies concerning such recordings, recommending language that prohibits the use of recording devices unless specifically permitted by the provider.

 This is another reminder of the seven elements to an effective compliance program as identified by the HHS Office of Inspector General:

 - Implementing written policies, procedures, and standards

 - Conducting effective training and education

 - Enforcing standards

 - Responding promptly to detected offenses and developing corrective action